Dietze1595/CS2-Radaroverlay/README.md

 ## Using the Release Build

-The finished Windows build is placed in the `publish` folder after publishing.
+The finished Windows build is placed in the `release` on the right side.
+1. Download the release and unzip it.
 1. Start `RadarOverlay.exe`.
 2. Open `http://localhost:3001` in your browser if the page does not open automatically.
 3. Enter your Faceit Bearer token on the setup page.